-Estimated\ annual intern living expenses both program tracks:
+Estimated annual intern living expenses both program Pathways:

-Travel (will vary according to location, vehicle and insurance) \$1500 Housing (will vary according to individual situation) \$5,000-7,000 Books and supplies MS coursework and DI years together \$300-500 Medical exams & immunizations, etc. \$150 Health insurance (will vary according to coverage) \$2000 Laptop computer with internet capability \$1,500 Academy of Nutrition & Dietetics student membership \$58 Online Records Management System DI year (background check, \$110 drug screen and immunization records)
+Travel (will vary according to location, vehicle and insurance) \$1500 Housing (will vary according to individual situation) \$7,500-9,000 Books and supplies MS coursework and DI years together \$300-500 Medical exams, immunizations, etc. \$150 Health insurance (will vary according to coverage) \$2,000 Laptop computer with internet capability \$1,500 Academy of Nutrition & Dietetics student membership \$58 Online Records Management System DI year (background check, \$150 drug screen and immunization records)

-\ This is only an estimate of possible expenses.
+^{} This is only an estimate of possible expenses.
 Some expenses may not be incurred, while others may be less or more depending on individual situations and choices.